navjotsagoo/python-app-on-pcf-air-gapped-environments/README.md

 cf push python-app-disconnected-environment
 ```

-Retrieve the OAuth token
+Retrieve the OAuth Web Token
 ```bash
 cf oauth-token
 ```
-Response would be a bearer JSON Web token that you will use later to upload the droplet.
+Response would be a bearer web token that you will use later to upload the droplet.
 > `bearer eyJhbGciOiJSUzI1NiIs...`

 Retrieve the application id guid of this app in the `disconnected` environment.